Investor Relations

 (Major Countermeasures)

-TDK is implementing various measures from the perspectives of design, materials, processes, and management in order to reduce the risk of quality defects (including the inclusion of regulated substances).
+TDK is implementing various measures from the perspectives of design, materials, processes, and management in order to reduce the risk of quality defects.
 In particular, as the number of products incorporating ICs and software is increasing, we are also working to strengthen IC analysis technology and software vulnerability countermeasures.
+Furthermore, we are working on establishing an operational system to comply with the European Cyber Resilience Act (CRA), which will be partially applied from September 2026.

 (15) Risks concerning intellectual property